 - 1. Tres-Or signed an Option Agreement over the Fontana Gold Project with Globex Mining Enterprises Inc. ("Globex") to secure Globex's 75% interest in 16 Fontana claims and 100% in 7 other claims, collectively the Fontana Gold Project.
 The claims are subject to a 3% gross metals royalty and 16 Fontana claims 75% owned by Globex are subject to a 15% Net Profits Interest ("NPI"), in favour of Globex.
 Tres-Or paid \$400,000 and is required to purchase the NPI from Globex for a total of \$1,200,000 payable in increments over 84 months which was extended by mutual consent to August 31, 2014.
 Further, in April 2012, the Company entered into an option agreement with Merrex Gold Inc. ("Merrex") to acquire Merrex's 25% interest in 16 mineral claims forming part of the Fontana Gold Project ("Fontana"), Quebec.
-As at November 30, 2014, the Company has paid Merrex a total of \$300,000 and was required to make the final payment of \$200,000 by April 16, 2013 (not paid).
-The Company has been advised that Merrex has elected to treat the option as terminated for non-payment and thus during the year ended February 28, 2014 the Company recorded a \$300,000 write-down in connection with the acquisition costs pursuant to the option agreement with Merrex.
-In September 2014, the Company and Globex made certain amendments to the Fontana Property Option Agreement.
+As at February 28, 2015, the Company has paid Merrex a total of \$300,000 and was required to make the final payment of \$200,000 by April 16, 2013 (not paid).
+The Company was advised that Merrex elected to treat the option as terminated for non-payment and thus during the year ended February 28, 2014 the Company recorded a \$300,000 write-off in connection with the acquisition costs pursuant to the option agreement with Merrex.
+In April 2015, the Company and Merrex agreed to reinstate the option and completed the acquisition from Merrex of Merrex's 25% interest in 16 claims, comprising the Fontana Gold Property in the Abitibi region, 16 kilometres northeast of Amos, Quebec, and as consideration paid Merrex \$125,000 (included in the total consideration was \$25,000 reinstatement fee).
+In September 2014 and April 2015, the Company and Globex made certain amendments to the Fontana Property Option Agreement.
 For details concerning the Fontana Gold Project, refer to the exploration activities section. - 2.
 The Company announced that Secova Metals Corp. ("Secova") has executed a term sheet to option up to a 90% interest in the Duvay Gold Project, comprising 105 claims in the Abitibi region, 15 kilometres northeast of Amos, Quebec.
 Under the provisions of the term sheet, upon which a definitive acquisition agreement will be based, Tres-Or grants to Secova the sole and exclusive right and option to acquire a 65% right, title and interest in and to the Duvay claims by paying to Tres-Or the sum of \$500,000 and incurring \$3,750,000 in exploration expenses over a four year period.
 Secova can earn the full 90% of the property (an additional 25% ownership) by funding a pre-feasibility study and making aggregate expenditures of \$12 million to bring the property towards production.
 For details, refer to the exploration activities section.